Is your Maine Coon stressed? … Find out how to help them in this article.

 Stress is a fairly common problem for many Maine Coons.
 It is caused by diseases or uncomfortable changes in its environment that affect its territory or its lifestyle.
 A stressed Maine Coon will frequently show changes in conduct, eating habits, or frequent scratching.
-The best treatment when you get your Maine Coon stressed is to take it to the veterinarian and revert any changes that affected the cat.
+Make sure you take your stressed Maine Coon to the veterinarian and revert any changes that affected the cat.